SwedbankPay/developer.swedbankpay.com/payments/index.md

 The [Redirect][redirect] platform redirects the consumers to a Swedbank Pay hosted payment page.
 The consumer will then be redirected back to your page when the payment is completed.

-## Direct API

-The [Direct][direct] option gives you the opportunity to create your own front-end and use our API's in the payment process.

 ## The Fundamentals